Zeeico/SeniorDesign/notebooks/Constantin/README.md

 * Verified ability to detect the presence of a secondary board using the thermistors
 * Updated code to reflect addresses of the I2C chips, and tested I2C communication with the emeter
 * Slightly updated the GUI code to enable the reading of the emeterFeedback CAN message, which then allows us to plot the signals in our GUI
+* Tested and fixed several issues with the buck boost controller code (mostly small bugs in the I2C code).
+Wrote simple code to toggle between different voltages.
+We were able to select different output voltages, but unfortunately, an LDO blew up and we had to stop testing

 ![estres](./assets/estres.jpg)